-Senior Deputy District Attorney Craig Sheetz pointed to medical records that show Snuka had an appointment with a concussion specialist on January 29, 2014.
+Senior Deputy District Attorney Craig Sheetz pointed to medical records showing that Snuka had an appointment with a concussion specialist on January 29, 2014.
 This was a week after District Attorney Jim Martin announced he was re-opening the case.

 Proving And Disproving Jimmy Snuka’s Ability to Stand Trial

 Snuka’s attorney, Robert J. Kirwan, argued that the fliers and videos did not prove anything about Snuka’s competency.
-He called the video of a May 2015 wrestling match the prosecution had shown from a Rhode Island gymnasium “fake”, pointing out how slowly and carefully Snuka climbed the ropes before falling onto the other wrestler’s chest.
+He called the video of a May 2015 wrestling match the prosecution had shown from a Rhode Island gymnasium “fake,” pointing out how slowly and carefully Snuka climbed the ropes before falling onto the other wrestler’s chest.
 He mentioned that this was a far cry from the Snuka that truly used to leap off cages and turnbuckles.

 “If that was ‘The Superfly Splash,’ it was the geriatric version,” Kirwan said.

-Even the incident with Roddy Piper smashing a coconut on Snuka’s head was used.
+Even the incident with Roddy Piper smashing a coconut on Snuka’s head was used!

 The coconut was supposed to be shaved thin on one end, to crack like an egg, the psychologist explained, but Piper hit Snuka with the wrong end.

-You Can’t Blame Everything On CTE
+You Can’t Blame Everything On CTE.

-“All of these wrestlers in the WWE have head trauma, they can’t avoid it, it’s part of their job,” Hamilton said.
+“All of these wrestlers in the WWE have head trauma, they can’t avoid it, it’s part of their job,” Hamilton stated.
 “Even though their decision-making is impaired, there isn’t a loss as far as I can tell of the sense of right and wrong.”

 “I loved Jimmy Snuka as a fan.
-I didn’t know him as a person but he’s a professional cohort.
-But if he did this, this should have been settled a long time ago.”
+I didn’t know him as a person, but he’s a professional cohort.
+But if he did this, this should have been settled a long time ago."

 – Jim Cornette